• Skip to primary navigation

 Before you begin cooking with the dried peas, you need to rehydrate them using one of two methods:

 1. The first method is to soak them overnight by placing the peas in a bowl or pot of water and allowing them to sit for at least 6-8 hours.
 They do not need to be refrigerated.
-Then the peas need to be drained and rinsed thoroughly with fresh water.
-At this point, the peas are ready to cook.
+Then they need to be drained and rinsed thoroughly with fresh water.
+At this point, they are ready to cook.

-2. If you are in a hurry, you can also use the quick-soak method.
-Add the peas to a medium-size saucepan over medium-high heat, cover with water and bring to a rapid boil.
-Continue boiling the peas for two more minutes.
-Remove the peas from the heat, cover, and let sit for at least an hour.
+2. If you are in a hurry, use the quick-soak method.
+Add the peas to a medium-sized saucepan over medium-high heat, cover with water, and bring to a rapid boil.
+Continue boiling for two more minutes.
+Remove them from the heat, cover them, and let sit for at least an hour.
 Then drain and rinse with fresh water.

-For both of these methods, keep an eye on the peas and add more water if needed to keep them covered in fresh-water while they rehydrate.
+For both methods, keep an eye on them and add more water if needed to keep them covered in fresh water while they rehydrate.

-• You can make this recipe using canned peas, but be sure to rinse and drain them thoroughly first.
-Then proceed with the recipe, and only add one/half cup of chicken stock for every can, instead of what's listed.
+• I don’t recommend it, but you can make this recipe using canned peas.
+Rinse and drain them thoroughly, then proceed with the recipe, and only add a half cup of chicken stock for every can instead of what’s listed.

 • If you are lucky enough to have fresh peas, follow the directions as written, except do not hydrate them before cooking.
 They will also not take quite as long to cook.

 • Leftovers can be stored covered in the refrigerator for up to four days.
 They can also be frozen in an airtight container for several months.
-To reheat, place them in a saucepan on the stove over medium-low heat.
-Feel free to add additional water or chicken stock if they have gotten too thick.
+Place them in a saucepan on the stove over medium-low heat to reheat.
+Feel free to add water or chicken stock if they get too thick.

 • This recipe can be made up to 48 hours ahead.
-Store covered in the refrigerator and reheat on the stove when you are ready to serve.
-They do tend to thicken when refrigerated, so you may need to add more water or chicken stock to thin them out a bit.
+Store covered in the refrigerator and reheat on the stove when ready to serve.
+They tend to thicken when refrigerated, so you may need to add more water or chicken stock to thin them out.

 Nutrition